 However, QTP provides specific checkpoints to achieve these.

-Text checkpoint: We will use the same example and see how Text checkpoint is different from inserting a standard checkpoint over the ‘text’ property.
+Text Checkpoint: We will use the same example and see how a Text Checkpoint is different from inserting a standard checkpoint over the ‘text’ property.

-Let us look at each field in this dialog and understand what role each value we set in this dialog play in our checkpoint.
+Let us look at each field in this dialog and understand what role will each value we set in this dialog will play in our checkpoint.

 - For a windows application, it displays the text you selected while creating the checkpoint.

-Now, I will insert two lines of text.
-So test and test 1 in two lines, look how this text appears in the Checkpoint summary:
+Now, I will insert two lines of text i.e. test and test 1 in two lines.
+Look at how this text appears in the Checkpoint summary.

 A checkpoint statement is inserted into the test once the user sets all the options and clicks OK:

-- Text checkpoint can be added while recording, editing or from active screen.
+- Text checkpoints can be added while recording, editing, or from the active screen.

-- Once created, all the properties can be modified from the checkpoint properties window that can be accessed from keyword view, expert view or OR.
+- Once created, all properties can be modified from the checkpoint property window that can be accessed from keyword view, expert view, or OR.

-- Text checkpoint works in most of the environments unlike text area checkpoint that works only in a windows environment.
-We will get to it next.
+- Text checkpoints work in most environments, unlike text area checkpoints that work only in a windows environment.
+We will get to it next time.

-- In case QTP cannot retrieve text directly from an object in cases when it is hand written stuff that is scanned and put as an image, it employs OCR to identify the text.
+- In case QTP cannot retrieve the text directly from an object in cases when it is handwritten stuff that is scanned and put as an image, it employs OCR to identify the text.

-As always, please feel to post questions and comments.
-We will continue with checkpoints in the next article too.
+As always, please feel free to post questions and comments.
+We will continue with checkpoints in the next article as well.